Lerc/canvas_tab/README.md

 There is an input node `Edit in another Tab ` and an output node `Send to Editor Tab`.
 Both are stored in the images submenu.

+The can be set to trigger a queue on change.  if there is something in the queue already it will wait until the queue empties before triggering a new Queue.
+This should result in only one queued entry triggered by this node at a time.

 ## Installation
 The recommended way to install is via comfy manager.
 This will automatically handle the web directory.